Nick689/CustomPOS/Readme.md

 ## Features
 * Unlimited users number
 * Unlimited sessions number
-* Multi-item combination insert
-* Multi-cell copy-paste allow list insert
+* You can update database by using efficient [spreadsheet style](https://github.com/Nick689/CustomPOS/blob/master/Preview/Stk.png) interface
 * Built-in PDF & PNG export
 * Barcode printing (code128 or EAN13)
 * Shortcut keys allow you to work with keybord only
+* Multi-item combination insert
+* Multi-cell copy-paste allow list insert
 * Advanced pricing management with selectable scenarios for each item
 * Detailed incomes page shows real time incomes for the day or for any day before
 * Data export has never been so easy, you are already in Calc